Best Video Conferencing Software for Business Communication

 • No client software required — runs entirely in the browser

-• Automatic integration with Gmail, Google Calendar, and Google Drive
+• Automatic integration with Gmail, Google Calendar, Google Drive

-• Simple, uncluttered interface accessible to non-technical participants
+• Simple, uncluttered interface accessible to non-technical users

 • Included at no additional cost in most Google Workspace tiers